 Click here to view our book store and purchase books to energize your organizing.

-Every two years Labor Notes holds a national conference that attracts at least a thousand activists, about a tenth of them from other countries.
+Every two years Labor Notes holds a national conference that attracts thousands of activists, about a tenth of them from other countries.
 Besides workshops on every conceivable skill and issue, there’s space for meetings of people from the same union and people with the same interests.

-For a report on the 2012 Conference, which a record-breaking 1,500 activists attended, click here.
+For a report on the 2018 Conference, headlined by the West Virginia teachers and attended by a record-breaking 3,000 activists, click here.

-Labor Notes holds periodic Troublemakers Schools, day-long educational events.
-We're planning more!
-These schools offer a range of workshops on grassroots unionism and skills that officers and rank and filers need.
+We can bring the troublemaking to you!
+Labor Notes works with local unions and community groups to organize Troublemakers Schools, bringing labor activists in your city or region together for a day of workshops on grassroots unionism and skills that officers and rank and filers need.
 Check this site for announcements of dates and locations.
-Or if you’d like to help build a school in your city, email schools[at]labornotes[dot]org.
+Or if you’d like to help build a school in your city, email Barbara Madeloni at barbara[at]labornotes[dot]org.

 Donating to Labor Notes